zeljkoobrenovic/grounded-architecture/_posts/2022-03-05-operating-model.markdown

 **Figure 1:** *The Grounded Architecture framework – Operating Model.*

 <br>
-The Operating Model comprises four main areas:
+The Operating Model comprises four main areas.
+Together, they describe how architectural work is guided, coordinated, and translated into organizational outcomes:

 * **[General Principles](operating-model-principles)**
   A set of guiding values and actionable principles to help architects operate effectively.
 These principles highlight the importance of utilizing data and networks to create meaningful, measurable impact across the organization.